Reference

 Example 1

-With the assumption that /scratch is accesible from all workers:
+With the assumption that /scratch is accessible from all workers:

 using Distributed